Jagan-J/AI_Radiologist/README.md

 STEP 1: Create a model that map the input to the activation layer of last convolution layer to final class prediction INPUT IMG:

-STEP 2: Compute the gradient of the top predicted class for our input image STEP 3: Get the gradient of the top predicted class with regard to the output feature map of the last conv layer STEP 4: We multiply each channel in the feature map array by "how important this channel is" with regard to the top predicted class
+STEP 2: Compute the gradient of the top predicted class for our input image<br/>
+STEP 3: Get the gradient of the top predicted class with regard to the output feature map of the last conv layer<br/>
+STEP 4: We multiply each channel in the feature map array by "how important this channel is" with regard to the top predicted class<br/>
-STEP 5: The channel-wise mean of the resulting feature map is our heatmap of class activation STEP 6: Now Generate the class activation heatmap
+STEP 5: The channel-wise mean of the resulting feature map is our heatmap of class activation<br/>
+STEP 6: Now Generate the class activation heatmap<br/>
 HEAT MAP:

 STEP 7: Superimpose the heatmap on original image